-Mutual consent openness happens when people unknown to each other are identified to one another only after everyone involved agrees in advance to share their identity.
-It is the opposite of using the internet to find and share information about donors or other donor families who have not given their explicit consent.
+Mutual consent openness happens when people unknown to each other are identified to one another only after each party agrees in advance to share their identity.
+It is the opposite of using the internet, facial recognition software, DNA testing, private investigators, and other means to find and share information about donors or other donor families who have not given their explicit consent.